CodeCrood/.github/profile/README.md

-# 💫 About CodeCrood:
 <br>CodeCrood is more than just a company; it's a thriving ecosystem where developers from around the world converge, collaborate, and innovate.
-We've created a digital haven where coding enthusiasts, software engineers, and tech visionaries unite to shape the future of technology.<br><br>At codecrood, we believe in the power of community.
+We've created a digital haven where coding enthusiasts, software engineers, and tech visionaries unite to shape the future of technology.<br><br>At CodeCrood, we believe in the power of community.
 Our platform serves as a bustling marketplace of ideas, skills, and solutions.
 Whether you're a seasoned programmer, a budding coder, or an industry expert, CodeCrood welcomes you to a place where knowledge knows no bounds.

 # 💻 Tech Stack: